These two music streaming platforms are similar in more ways than one. So between Spotify vs Pandora, which should you go for?

 Pandora combines on-demand music streaming and personalized internet radio stations.
 The app was developed in 2000 by Will Glaser, Jon Kraft, and Tim Westergren.
 It also built on an idea for a music recommendation engine called the Music Genome Project.

-Unfortunately, unlike Spotify, Pandora is only available inside the United States.
+Unfortunately, Pandora’s availability is limited only to the US, Australia, and New Zealand.
 For more info on this platform, feel free to head to our Pandora music review.

 Both Spotify and Pandora make use of a freemium business model.
 This means that both offer ad-supported access to certain features for free.
 Users can also opt to upgrade to a paid subscription to remove ads and get more features.

 While both platforms offer free plans, they come with distinct differences.
 Here’s what you can get from Spotify and Pandora for free:

 |Features||Pandora Free Plan||Spotify Free Plan|

 |Grants access to the entire content library||Yes||Yes|